paoyingheng/nhanes/README.md

 # Variation in BMI Distribution Across Different Ethnic Groups by Age

 This analysis is based on the National Health and Nutrition Examination Survey (NHANES) dataset for the years 2013-2014.
-The primary focus is to understand the distribution of Body Mass Index (BMI) across different age groups and ethnicities.
+NHANES is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
+The primary focus of this analysis is to understand the distribution of Body Mass Index (BMI) across different age groups and ethnicities.

 ## Libraries and Dataset